pantos-io/research-go-ethrelay/README.md

 This project contains a Go-library and a command-line interface (CLI) to interact with the [ETH Relay](https://github.com/pantos-io/ethrelay) prototype.

 ETH Relay enables the cross-blockchain verification of transactions.
-This makes it possible that a "verifying" (destination) blockchain can verify if a certain transaction (or receipt, or state) is included in a different "target" (source) blockchain without relying or trusting a third-party.
+This makes it possible that a destination blockchain can verify if a certain transaction (or receipt, or state) is included in a different source blockchain without relying or trusting a third-party.

 Detailed information about how the prototype works can be found [here](https://dsg.tuwien.ac.at/projects/tast/pub/tast-white-paper-6.pdf).